 Brightness is strong enough for outdoor visibility.
 Under direct sunlight, the screen remains readable, which is important for daily use.
 Colors are vibrant without being overly saturated, making the display suitable for both media consumption and light editing.

 The Dolby Atmos-tuned stereo speakers are loud enough to fill out a quiet mid-sized room and offer a bit of depth, but lack the regular bass you’d probably want.
 The focus is clearly on delivering a decent audio package that is still more than decent when you want to watch your videos or listen to music hands-free.
-There’s no audio jack, so you’re better off using a USB-C to 3.5mm audio converter, a native USB-C wired audio, or go wireless via Bluetooth.
+There’s no audio jack, so you’re better off using a USB-C to 3.5mm audio converter, a native USB-C wired audio, or going wireless via Bluetooth.

 TECNO Camon 50 Review: Camera